simondlevy/Hackflight/README.md

 readiness, we can avoid the need to write a separate timing loop for each sensor in the main [loop code](https://github.com/simondlevy/Hackflight/blob/master/src/hackflight.hpp#L301-L312).

-If you're mathematically-minded, you can think of a sensor as a function from states to state:
+If you're mathematically-minded, you can think of a sensor as a function from states to states:
 <i>Sensor</i>: <i>State</i> &rarr; <i>State</i>

 To implement additional sensors, you can directly sub-class the Sensor class, as we've done with the